What is WITSML?

 ETP is defined as about 50 distinct messages that can run asynchronously between a client and a server, all implemented on top of the WebSocket protocol.
 Messages are serialized over the connection using the Apache Avro standard.
 Model data is delivered as a combination of XML and compressed bulk data according to the DEFLATE (GZip) standard.

-ETP is the transportation protocol of the latest EnergyML standards from Energistics.
+ETP is the transportation protocol of the EnergyML standards from Energistics.

 What is JWitsml?JWitsml is a Java library for accessing data on WITSML servers.
 The goal of the JWitsml project is to support WITSML client software with WITSML data through a clean, complete, well documented, efficient and extremely simple to use Java programming interface.

-JWitsml supports both the HTTP/Soap and the WebSocket/ETP protocols.
+JWitsml supports both the WebSocket/ETP protocol and the older HTTP/Soap protocol.

 JWitsml can be used for: